gbenhaim/Lago-Demo/README.md

 * init.json.in – This is the file which describes the structure of our environment: the specification of the vms, networks, the path and name of the deployment scripts for each vm.

-* presets -  This directory contains presets for common enviornments.
+* presets -  This directory contains default configuration files for common enviornments.

 * templates-repo – This directory contains .json files which specify the template repository that should be used.
 (The templates repository is the place from which the base “qcow2” virtual disks will be copied from).

-* deployment-scripts – This directory contains the deployment scripts for each vm.
+* deployment-scripts – This directory contains the deployment scripts for each vm (in our case a script that will install the jenkins server)

 #### Editing init.json.in